joeminock/Atomos_Space_Handbook/benefits-and-perks.md

 ### Matching Charitable Gifts

-When you donate money to a qualified charity, Basecamp will make a matching gift to that charity on your behalf.
-Basecamp will match up to $2,000 per year, per employee.
+When you donate money to a qualified charity, Atomos Space will make a matching gift to that charity on your behalf.
+Atomos Space will match up to $2,000 per year, per employee.
 If you donate to more than one organization annually, that's okay!
-For example, if I give $1,000/year to the Red Cross and $1,000/year to NPR, Basecamp will match both donations, dollar for dollar.
-If you donate more than $2,000/year, you are officially awesome, but Basecamp will only match $2,000 of your awesomeness.
+For example, if I give $1,000/year to the Red Cross and $1,000/year to NPR, Atomos Space will match both donations, dollar for dollar.
+If you donate more than $2,000/year, you are officially awesome, but Atomos Space will only match $2,000 of your awesomeness.

-### Basecamp Holiday Gift
+### Atomos Space Holiday Gift

-Every year, at the end of the year, Basecamp generally gives a thank-you gift to the employees.
-Employees who have been at Basecamp for one year or less get one gift (last year: a night on the town in his/her hometown), and longer tenured employees get a more elaborate gift (last year: a paid vacation).
+Every year, at the end of the year, Atomos Space generally gives a thank-you gift to the employees.
+Employees who have been at Atomos Space for one year or less get one gift (last year: a night on the town in his/her hometown), and longer tenured employees get a more elaborate gift (last year: a paid vacation).
 We switch up the delivery of these every year, so you're always in for a nice surprise.

 ## Practical assistance